FabioORamos/pingnoran/Wordpress-evolution/STAGE5 - Add an ELB and ASG.md

 We wont register any right now, click `Next: Review`
 Click `Create`

-Click on the `A4LWORDPRESSALB` link
+Click on the `Pingnoran-WP-ALB` link
 Scroll down and copy the `DNS Name` into your clipboard

-# STAGE 5B - Create a new Parameter store value with the ELB DNS name
+# Create a new Parameter store value with the ELB DNS name

-Move to the systems manager console https://console.aws.amazon.com/systems-manager/home?region=us-east-1#
+Move to the systems manager console
 Click `Paramater Store`
 Click `Create Parameter`
-Under `Name` enter `/A4L/Wordpress/ALBDNSNAME`
-Under `Description` enter `DNS Name of the Application Load Balancer for wordpress`
+Under `Name` enter `/Pingnoran/Wordpress/ALBDNSNAME` Under `Description` enter `DNS Name of the Application Load Balancer for wordpress`
 for `Tier` set `Standard`
 For `Type` set `String`